U.S. defense chief's rare Algeria visit points to Sahel region threats

 “As for Libya, it is well known that Algeria maintains good ties with all the players including tribes and personalities,” the senior source told Reuters.

-Reporting By Lamine Chikhi, writing by Angus McDowall; Editing by Chizu Nomiyama
+Reporting by Lamine Chikhi; Additional reporting by Idrees Ali; Writing by Angus McDowall; Editing by Chizu Nomiyama and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.